Shin Hyung-min

-Shin Hyung-min (Korean: 신형민; Hanja: 辛炯旼; born 18 July 1986) is a South Korean football player who plays for Ulsan Hyundai.
+Shin Hyung-min (Korean: 신형민; Hanja: 辛炯旼; born 18 July 1986) is a South Korean football player who plays for K League 2 club Cheonan City.

 International career

 His international career began when he played for the South Korea U-20 team.
 On 18 January 2010, he made his first international cap for South Korea at the friendly match against Finland.